q-joshualeong/litegraph-editor/README.md

 * Shift-click on a node and drag to another node to connect them with a directed edge
 * Click on node or edge and press delete to delete
 * Click on node or edge to edit its attributes
+* Download button to get graph as a LiteGraph json output

 ## License